 Coconut: I use freshly grated coconut to make the rava laddu; however, dried or desiccated coconut works well too.

 Sugar: These laddus are sweetened using plain sugar.

 Cashew and raisin: These are an integral part of any Indian sweet.

-Cardamom powder: Cardamom powder adds a beautiful aroma and flavour to the laddu.
+Cardamom powder: Cardamom powder adds a beautiful aroma and flavour to the rava ladoo.

 Ghee: Ghee works best for this laddu; however, you can easily replace it with coconut oil.

-Fry the semolina on low flame until it turns aromatic.
-This step will take time but roasting the semolina well is the key to make great laddu.
+Fry the semolina on a low heat until it turns aromatic.
+This step will take time but roasting the semolina well is the key to make a great laddu.
 Also, it is important to keep stirring the mixture.
 The best indication to know that the rava is well-roasted is its aroma.
 Once the rava is done, it turns aromatic and has a pleasant sweet-like smell.

 Use ghee for best-tasting laddu.
 However, if you are looking for a vegan alternative, replace it with coconut oil.